falk-werner/webfuse/doc/protocol.md

 ### Erroneous Responses

 Most responses contain a `result` encoding the status of the operation.
 While successful responses may contain additional data, erroneous responses must not be decoded by a `webfuse2 service` implementation beyond the `result` value.

+### Unknown requests

+There are two reserved message types in `webfuse2`:
+- **0x00:** Unknown request
+- **0x80:** Unknown response

+A `webfuse2 service` may send a request of type `unknown request` for conformance testing reasons.

+Since each request requires a response, a `webfuse2 provider` must respond to any unknown requests with a message of `unknown response` type.
+This allows to add new request types in future.

+### Accept additional data in requests

+Both, a `webfuse2 provider` and a `webfuse service` must accept messages that contain more data than specified.
+This allows to add optional fields to existing requests and / or responses in future.

+_Note there are no optional fields in the current revision of the `webfuse2 protocol`.

 ### Message Types